Vegetable-SYC/fnk0082-docs/docs/source/fnk0082/codes/C/18_Servo.rst

 Servo
 --------------------------

 Servo is a compact package which consists of a DC motor, a set of reduction gears to provide torque, a sensor and control circuit board.
-Most servos only have a 180-degree range of motion via their “horn”.
+Most servos only have a 180-degree range of motion via their "horn".
 Servos can output higher torque than a simple DC motor alone and they are widely used to control motion in model cars, model airplanes, robots, etc. Servos have three wire leads which usually terminate to a male or female 3-pin plug.
 Two leads are for electric power: positive (2-VCC, Red wire), negative (3-GND, Brown wire), and the signal line (1-Signal, Orange wire), as represented in the Servo provided in your Kit.

 .. image:: ../_static/imgs/18_Servo/Chapter18_01.png
     :align: center